Korf Dreams

 Even though men and women compete against each other in mixed tennis doubles and ultimate Frisbee, the International Korfball Federation boasts that korf, as players often call it, is the world’s best mixed-team sport.

+To minimize any advantage, males or tall people might have players only guard members of their own sex.
+No one can take a shot when a defender is within arm’s reach.
 The 6-foot-1-inch, Yerger admits his height advantage helps but says it’s not “exclusively important,” because of the defended shot rule.

 Constant and intense collaboration puts korfball in a superior gender-mixing league of its own, according to him.
 “Korfball is about working together.
 It has a very different vibe from other sports, because it’s about togetherness,” he says.
 “Men and women go to work together, and sports should be no different in that regard.”